Skip to main content

 • Test Cases and Test Sets

-Connected Knowledge content is synced separately.
+Connected knowledge content is synced separately.
 Sync sources before publishing to ensure the latest content is available.

 Promoting versions